Induction, absorption and weak containment of *-representations of Banach *-algebraic bundles: Representations on Hilbert modules

-\begin{notation} When we say $T\colon \cB\to \bB(Y)$ is a *-representation we will be meaning that $Y=Y_\bC$ is a Hilbert space.
-For general *-representations on Hilbert modules we will write $T\colon \cB\to \bB(Y_A).$ The only exception of this rule being the case when it is clear from the context that $Y=A$ is a C*-algebra regarded as a right $A-$Hilbert module. \end{notation}
+When we say $T\colon \cB\to \bB(Y)$ is a *-representation and the space $Y$ is not clear from the context, we will be assuming that $Y=Y_\bC$ is a Hilbert space.
+Otherwise $Y$ may be a Hilbert module or a C*-algebra (considered as a Hilbert module).